- Rational Approaches to Healing

 Type Os don’t generally do well on a multi vitamin but benefit greatly from Super Algae (#1056-5) instead which balances their endocrines, gives them sustainable energy, and provides them needed minerals.

-O’s often find benefit in taking the mineral Magnesium.
+O’s that tend to be tense or constipated often find benefit in taking the mineral Magnesium.
 They usually test for the magnesium mix in Magnesium (#1786-6).
 If an O has hypertension they respond to this very well over time.
 Other ailments that show O’s that they have a Magnesium deficiency are the following: allergy to dust, joint pain due to tight muscles (magnesium is THE muscle relaxer), constipation (the bowel is a muscle – which is why Milk of Magnesia works), general muscle spasms or cramps whether menstrual, leg, abdominal, bladder, intercostals, etc. If it is tight or spasms or cramps and you are an O try Magnesium.
 If Magnesium does not completely resolve those conditions, add Lobelia (#430-1).
 In fact the #1 deficiency in the US is magnesium NOT calcium.
 Magnesium is necessary for the proper utilization of calcium.
 Deposition of calcium can be due to long term magnesium deficiency (or ill-advised Calcium supplementation) and results in kidney stones, and other calcium deposits like cataracts and bone spurs.
 (If you have any of these calcium deposit problems add Hydrangea Root (#395-6) to Magnesium (#1786-6) and drink lemon water often.
 Hydrangea Root dissolves calculi.
 And visit the Kidney document for more info)

 O’s with ulcers or with irritable or sensitive bowels should be taking Slippery Elm (#670-7) – 3 before each meal.
 They can also do the powder (#1391-2) 1&1/2 tsp in about 3/4 c water.
 They also benefit from Skeletal Strength (#1806-7) a supplement which tends to soothe the bowels and provide tissue rebuilding materials.
 Omega 3 (#1515-7) is generally the best anti inflammatory for O’s whether for bowel or joint pain.
 If stress is also involved, add GrapineHP (#1699-3) for its natural anti inflammatory action.